trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

 ---
-title: "Step 5: Verify attestation rights"
+title: "Step 5: Troubleshooting"
 authors: Tezos core developers, Tim McMackin
 last_update:
   date: 2 December 2024
 ---

-After the delay that you calculated in [Step 4: Run an Octez baking daemon](/tutorials/join-dal-baker/run-baker), the baker starts receiving attestation rights, including the rights to attest that DAL data is available.
+If after the delay that you calculated in [Step 4: Run an Octez baking daemon](/tutorials/join-dal-baker/run-baker), the baker does not starts inserting consensus (pre-)attestations and DAL attestations, follow these instructions to diagnose and fix the issue.

-Follow these steps to verify that your DAL node is receiving attestation rights:

 1. Record the address of your baker account in an environment variable so you can use it for commands that cannot get addresses by their Octez client aliases: